What Is The Average Electric Bill in Georgia [2025 Updated]

 Many electricity providers, including Altamaha EMC, Amicalola EMC, Carroll Electric Membership Corporation, Georgia Power Company, Grady EMC, GreyStone Power Corporation, etc., serve Georgia.
 Each provider has different rates, and your choice will depend on the plans and their rates.

-Here's a table revealing the top electricity providers with their cents per kWh and charges.
+Here's a table revealing the top electricity providers with their cents per kWh and charges for 500kWh consumption:

 Company